 Product Care has a great blog on How Leftover Paint is Recycled.

 From BC Recycles: “Latex paint is recycled into new paint or used as raw material.
 Oil-based paints, flammable liquids and gasoline are used as alternative fuels.”

 Plastics are collected as part of Recycle BC‘s Printed Paper & Packaging program.
 Merlin Plastics on Annacis Island either shreds it or melts the plastic down into pellets to be sold & used for the manufacture of non-food bearing products (bags, bottles, blue boxes, piping, etc.).

 Plastic beverage bottles are shipped to Encorp for refunds through their Beverage Container EPR program.

 Smoke & Carbon Monoxide Alarms:

-Styrofoam is collected as part of MMBC’s Printed Paper & Packaging program.
-It is shipped to Foam Only, located in Coquitlam.
-This company condenses the styrofoam for shipping and makes it into finished products such as crown molding or baseboards for home decor, and picture frames.
+Styrofoam is collected as part of Recycle BC‘s Printed Paper & Packaging program.
+It was previously shipped to Foam Only, located in Coquitlam.
+This company condenses styrofoam for shipping and makes it into finished products such as crown molding or baseboards for home decor, and picture frames.

-Thermostats and other mercury switches are collected as part of the “Switch the ‘Stat” EPR program designed to safely collect and process the mercury contained within them.
+Thermostats and other mercury switches are collected as part of the Thermostat Recovery Program designed to safely collect and process the mercury contained within them.